min2ha/ukwa-site/content/target/53796/index.en.md

   "subject": "UK General Election 2017"
 }

-# Royal Town Planning Institute (RTPI): Planning for a Successful Future

 The RTPI calls on the next government to create an inclusive, economically successful and resilient society with jobs, homes and infrastructure where they are needed after Brexit through planning.